quicwg/base-drafts/draft-ietf-quic-transport.md

 : An 8-bit unsigned integer value indicating an exponent used to decode the ACK Delay field in the ACK frame, see {{frame-ack}}.
 If this value is absent, a default value of 3 is assumed (indicating a multiplier of 8).
+The default value is also used for ACK frames that are sent in Initial, Handshake, and Retry packets.
 Values above 20 are invalid.

 ### Values of Transport Parameters for 0-RTT {#zerortt-parameters}